reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 ## Attention!
 Always make nandroid backup before install or updating version, since these are prerelese alpha versions!

+I only test this on my Redmi 4A rolex Android 10.
+Android 11 or other devices may not work.

 This module doesn't support Audio Modification Library module.

 Please open issues with logcat if you got problems.
 Don't report anything without logcat!